ffpxtp/HOL-DeployingCloudServices-VS2012/HOL.md

 	_Running the application in the staging environment_

-	>**Note:** The address URL is shown as _\<guid\>.azurewebsites.net_, where \<_guid_\> is some random identifier.
+	>**Note:** The address URL is shown as _\<guid\>.cloudapp.net_, where \<_guid_\> is some random identifier.
 This is different from the address where the application will run once it is in production.
 Although the application executes in a staging area that is separate from the production environment, there is no actual physical difference between staging and production – it is simply a matter of where the load balancer is connected.

 	>**Note:** In the future, you will be able to have multiple “virtual” areas, for test, QA, pre-production, etc...